 Getting started with Installed Applications policies

 You can activate Installed Applications policies on devices running a supported version of the Windows or Mac operating system.
-To see application data in the console, each device's Absolute agent must be regularly connecting to the Absolute Monitoring Center.
+To see application data in the console, each device's Secure Endpoint Agent must be regularly connecting to the Absolute Monitoring Center.

-The SNG component A lightweight software component of the Absolute agent that detects software applications installed on a device.
-The SNG component is deployed on a device only when the device is associated with a policy group in which the Installed Software policy is activated. of the Absolute agent is responsible for collecting all available information about the software applications installed on your devices.
+The SNG component A lightweight software component of the Secure Endpoint Agent that detects software applications installed on a device.
+The SNG component is deployed on a device only when the device is associated with a policy group in which the Installed Software policy is activated. of the Secure Endpoint Agent is responsible for collecting all available information about the software applications installed on your devices.
 When you activate an Installed Applications policy, the component is activated on each device after the agent's next successful check-in to the Absolute Monitoring Center.

 After the SNG component is deployed, it scans the device for installed applications, encrypts the detected information, and uploads it to the database using a secure connection that is independent of the device's scheduled check-in to the Absolute Monitoring Center.
 Going forward, the component scans the device for changes in its installed applications at 5 minute intervals.
 If a change is detected, the new information is uploaded on the device's next agent connection, which is typically within the next 15 minutes if the device is online (note that if more application changes occur after the upload, the next upload is delayed by an hour).
 A full scan is also uploaded every 24 hours.